 - disassembles in seconds for emptying.

 - handle can be mounted on either side.

 - vent hose and fan can be mounted on either side.

 - molded in toilet seat for easy cleaning.

 - translucent 2.2 gallon liquids tank allows for easy visual capacity inspection.

 - rear of tank is angled for installation on boats.

 The connection for the 12 volt or AC adapter is located on the top f the fan housing.
 There is very low current draw.
 It is rated at 0.07 amps, which is 0.84 watts at 12 volts.
 Over 24 hours you will use 1.7 amp hours of your battery capacity.
 Power-free installation of the composting toilet is possible in some situations with the optional solar vent.
 The vent hose is attached to the fan side.
 A wall adapter is available should you want to plug it in to a regular household type receptacle.

 Here are the Nature’s Head composting toilet dimensions.
 You need an additional 2″ front to back, to allow for tilting the toilet top to remove the urine bottle (19.75″ needed, front to back).

-Note there are two handles that you can choose from – the crank handle, and the spider handle, which saves 3″ of space.
+Note there are two handles that you can choose from – the shifter handle (new in March 2020), and the original spider handle.

 Getting ready to use the Nature’s Head composting toilet